Vaiterius/N-Word-Counter-Bot/README.md

 User said the n-word?
 GET CAUGHT IN 4K.

-User not verified to be black?
+User not verified black?
 MY N**** GET CAUGHT IN 8K.

-With this bot, you can track how many times an individual has said the n-word in your server, view the server total of n-words ever said (since bot join date), and even user n-word rankings!

-Not only that, you can also "verify" yourself to be black in order to not be tracked by the bot.

-How?
-Well you would need at least 3 other users to vouch for you in claiming that you are black.
-The bot won't catch you anymore!
+## Features
+- see individual user n-word count
+- a ranked list of server members by n-word count
+- "verify" yourself through votes that you are black
+- give n-word passes (must be black)

+## Contact
+Reach me on my [discord](https://discordapp.com/users/354783154126716938/) for any feedback, contributions, or issues.

+## Other Info
+**STATUS**: Currently under construction...

 Utilizes Discord.py and MongoDB technology.

-Currently under construction...

 ![Why are you black?](https://i.ytimg.com/vi/mA5C08RWBzs/maxresdefault.jpg)